Tellurophenes: Redox

+Synthesis of a water-soluble tellurophene (R = (OC_{2}H_{4})_{n}OCH_{3}).

 The oxidative ring opening of 2,5-diphenyltellurophene (PT) with meta-chloroperoxybenzoic acid (mCPBA).

 Polymers

 Poly-3-alkyltellurophenes (P3ATe) can be obtained through catalyst transfer polymerization (CTP).
 CTP is an important route to synthesize polymers with a narrow molecular weight distribution and a well defined end-group, but it was found in 2013 that applying CTP-conditions for the synthesis of P3ATe led to polymers with low molecular weights, and broad polydispersities.
 To obtain P3ATe with a narrow polydispersity, the authors investigated the optimal conditions using kinetic studies and DFT calculations.
 It was found experimentally that the branched side chain played an important role on the polymerization rate and polymer quality.
 To mitigate this effect, monomers with various other side chains were synthesized.
 From this, it was found that moving the ethyl branches away from the heterocycle to the more remote 3- and 4- positions led to an improved polymerization rate and control, such that P3ATe with narrow polydispersities and high molecular weights were obtained.
 This improvement was attributed to the lack of steric hindrance.
 Furthermore, it was found that upon moving the branching point away from the heterocycle led to a red-shift in the optical absorption, which was attributed to a decrease in the degree of twisting, resulting in an increase in the conjugation between the tellurophene backbone.